Diocese of Derby: Bishops

 Roger Jupp, a former Bishop of Popondetta, returned to parish ministry in England in 2005.
 He was vicar of St Laurence’s Church, Long Eaton, from 2012 until retiring in 2018.
 Jupp is not an honorary assistant bishop of the diocese.

 Archdeaconries

 The Archdeaconry of Derby was originally part of the Diocese of Lichfield, but was moved to form part of the Diocese of Southwell when that diocese was created in 1884.
 On 7 July 1927 the archdeaconries of Derby and Chesterfield became the Diocese of Derby.

-Until 2022 the Diocese of Derby contained these two archdeaconries: the Archdeaconry of Derby was divided into the deaneries of Derby City, Dove and Derwent, Mercia, and South East Derbyshire; and the Archdeaconry of Chesterfield, was divided into the deaneries of Carsington, Hardwick, North East Derbyshire, and Peak.

-On 6 June 2022, the Bishop of Derby dissolved the two existing Archdeaconries of Derby and of Chesterfield in order to erect three new Archdeaconries: of Derby City and South Derbyshire, of East Derbyshire, and of Derbyshire Peak and Dales.
-On 12 June, she collated Carol Coslett (hitherto Archdeacon of Chesterfield) as Archdeacon of Derbyshire Peak and Dales; Matthew Trick as Archdeacon of Derby City and South Derbyshire; and Karen Hamblin as Archdeacon of East Derbyshire.
-Coslett retired during February 2023.
+In 2022, the archdeaconries of Derby and of Chesterfield were dissolved and three new archdeaconries erected: of Derby City and South Derbyshire, of East Derbyshire, and of Derbyshire Peak and Dales.